 This Egg Salad Recipe is super simple and perfect as a side, in a sandwich, or in lettuce wraps for a low carb option.
 Made with pickles, mayo, and mustard, it’s a must for lunch and at any summer BBQ or picnic.

 And don’t miss our Tuna Salad with Egg recipe where our favorite tuna salad and egg salad are combined!

 Best Egg Salad Recipe

 Every spring I’m excited for baseball season, because that means it’s also BBQ, grilling, and potluck season!
 Bring on all the burgers, hot dogs, pasta salad, and egg salad, please.

-This is my go-to egg salad.
+This is my go-to egg salad recipe.
 It’s simple and easy, tangy from the mustard, but slightly sweet, too.
-And gets the slight crunch from dill pickles (which I love), instead of celery (which I hate.)
-I make it so much, I never refer to the recipe anymore.
+And gets the slight crunch from dill pickles (which I love), instead of celery (which I don’t.)
+I never get tired of it!

 I get this question A LOT.
 Simple answer…because I like how it tastes.
 Longer answer…when small amounts are used in savory dishes, it’s actually a fantastic ingredient that not only lends flavor, but balances out other ingredients, just like salt does.

 So, then people suggest I use sweet pickle relish instead.
 1) sweet pickle relish also contains sugar, so I don’t really see the difference in that regard, and 2) I prefer dill pickles.